Syxpi/Syxpi/README.md

 - ⚡ Fun fact **I'am cringe asf. (for real)**

 - 🖥️ Owner of a Dell PowerEdge R710.
-The latter allows me to run my site, and lots of in-house services.
+This server allows me to run my site, and lots of in-house services.

 - 📱I test all the devices that come my way, you can find everything on my Geekbench Profile -> [Geekbench Profile](https://browser.geekbench.com/user/480500)
 <h3 align="left">My Social Networks: </h3>